 The Hôtel du Temps is a breath of fresh air in the 9th arrondissement.
 Not solely for its poised décor with tropical motifs, but a jazzy bar, rustic exposed elements, crisp linens and an affordable price point make this refuge for the kitsch and cool a true winner.

-Single and double rooms starting at just $100 a night (check trivago to make sure you’re scoring the best price for this ideal hotel) means that you’ll have a few extra euros to spend at the hotel’s underground cellar bar.
+Single and double rooms starting at just $100 a night means that you’ll have a few extra euros to spend at the hotel’s underground cellar bar.
 Or how about picking up a Bordeaux and heading across the way to Square Montholon?

-The hotel is situated near metro stations Cadet and Poissonière and less than ten minutes by foot from Gare du Nord and Gare de l’Est for budget travelers arriving by long-distance train or RER B from Charles de Gaulle airport.
+The hotel is situated near metro stations Cadet and Poissonière and less than ten minutes by foot from Gare du Nord and Gare de l’Est for budget travelers arriving by long-distance train (say, the Eurostar from London) or the RER B from Charles de Gaulle airport.

 Read our tips for a Budget Traveler’s Taste of Paris including the most stunning stays under $100 in the Gare du Nord area.